Python-GIS-book/site/source/part1/chapter-01/index.rst

 Learning objectives
 -------------------

+At the end of this chapter, you should be able to:

-* The fundamental elements of computers and programming languages
+* Explain the fundamental elements of computers and programming languages
-* Why Python is a useful programming language to learn
+* Describe why Python is a useful programming language to learn
-* Different ways to run Python programs and why we use Jupyter Notebooks in this book
+* Explain different ways to run Python programs and why we use Jupyter notebooks in this book
-* How to run Python programs used in this book and install Python on your own computer.
+* Use Jupyter notebooks online and install Python on your own computer

 .. endchintro